Yevgeny Maximov: Final years and death

 After Maximov's release from prison, friends of Sayn-Wittgenstein-Berleburg tried to poison him at a party and failing that, threw him from a third story window, causing Maximov to suffer several broken ribs.
 Maximov then married a much younger woman, Maria Nikolaievna, who bore him a son, Alexander.
 In February 1904, Maximov tried to volunteer to fight in the Russian-Japanese war, saying he was outraged by the Japanese Navy attacking the Russian Pacific Fleet while anchored at night at the Russian naval base in Port Arthur (modern Lüshun, China) without a declaration of war, and was refused.
 Maximov wrote: "My heart sank when I read in Constantinople where I was the permanent correspondent of the Novoie Vremia of the treacherous attack of the Japanese on the Port Arthur fleet.
 When their challenge was answered and His Majesty declared war, I could not stand aside."

 After writing to the Dowager Empress, Dagmar of Denmark, Maximov was permitted to rejoin the Imperial Russian Army in September 1904.
 Maria Maximova stated she was convinced that her husband had gone to Manchuria with the purpose of being killed in action.
 From Mukden (modern Shenyang, China), Maximov sent off his last telegram to his wife, wishing her and their son well.
 On 1 October 1904 (Julian)/14 October (Gregorian) Maximov was killed in action fighting against the Japanese on the plains of Manchuria in the Battle of Shaho.
-In his death, Maximov was able to regain the honor that he lost in life, and Russian newspapers described him as a hero.
+In his death, Maximov was able to regain the honour that he lost in life, and Russian newspapers described him as a hero.